01 ISSUE VIII

 By Xavier Moysen Álvarez

 When teaching my students at the City University of New York about the concept of “Discursive Formations,” some have difficulty understanding how language and representation typically serve as vehicles for exercising power dynamics.
 In the Foucauldian sense, a discursive formation is a regime of truth constituted by the creation of a supposed body of knowledge that shapes perceptions and practices in favor of existing power relations.
 I certainly don’t blame these students.
-Foucault is a remarkably difficult theorist, and finding a concrete example of how discursive formations operate in real life is a challenging task.
-For that reason, the documentary film “When I Say Africa” is a great resource to explain this phenomenon.
+Foucault is a remarkably difficult theorist, and finding a concrete example of how discursive formations operate in real life is challenging.
+The documentary film “When I Say Africa” is a valuable resource for explaining this phenomenon.

-It opens with young students from a middle school in Chicago being asked what they think of when they hear “Africa.”
+The film opens with young students from a US middle school being asked what comes to mind when they hear the word “Africa.”
 The call is being facilitated by journalist Austin Merrill and photographer Peter DiCampo, the founders of EverydayAfrica, a social media photography project that aims to portray daily, incidental life on the continent.
 Students at a Kenyan school are asked the same question.
-The difference in replies, in discourse, is shocking.
-The children from Chicago can only imagine “poverty,” “rape,” and “disease,” whilst the African children (they’re at a boarding school and from different countries across east and southern Africa) imagine “potential,” “gratitude,” and “culture.”
-During a Zoom call with the Africans, the young people from Chicago, slightly embarrassed, explain that: “[they] didn’t mean to offend [them], it’s just the way people here speak about Africa.”
+The difference in replies and discourse is shocking.
+The US students can only imagine “poverty,” “rape,” and “disease,” whilst the African children (they’re at a boarding school and from different countries across east and southern Africa) imagine “potential,” “gratitude,” and “culture.”
+During a Zoom call with the Africans, the young Americans, slightly embarrassed, explain that “[they] didn’t mean to offend [them], it’s just the way people here speak about Africa.”

-The documentary explains how Western media portrays Africa and how that discourse ultimately works in favor of Western interests, whether through direct or indirect exploitation.
-The film utilizes examples ranging from the 19th century to our present day.
-For me, the central theme of the documentary is the following: According to Westerners, Africa needs saving and cannot speak for itself to Western audiences, so Westerners must speak and act on its behalf.
-And the West represents Africa, the continent with the most countries (54 in total) on earth, as a monolithic, backwards, pitiful landmass desperate for help.
-This is reminiscent of Edward Said’s Orientalism – the depiction of the “Other” serves particular interests of an already existing colonial power dynamic, but most importantly, it is also necessary for the constitution of the West’s representation of itself.
+The central theme of the documentary goes like this: According to Westerners, Africa needs saving and cannot speak for itself to Western audiences, so Westerners must speak and act on its behalf.
+Western media represent Africa, the continent with the most countries (54 in total) on earth, as a monolithic, backwards, pitiful landmass desperate for help.
+This is reminiscent of Edward Said’s idea of Orientalism – to describe how the depiction of the “Other” serves particular interests of an already existing colonial power dynamic, and most importantly, that it is also necessary for the constitution of the West’s representation of itself.
 What is the West, if not everything that Africa is not?
 Through the classroom exercise of the kids in both hemispheres, we see this orientalist discursive formation at play.

-The main drivers of the Orientalist narrative, of course, are the mainstream legacy media.
 Going back to the 19th century, News agencies in the colonial metropole “divided” the world based on which news agency from which country, usually from the US and Europe, would cover each part of the world.
 But what are the real-life consequences of this?
 How does this serve to perpetuate this condition of oppression in the material sense?
 The film does a great job showing how organizations around the Western world mobilize Christian Westerners through “charity missions” to “help the less fortunate” Africans by building homes, for example.
-In reality, the people benefiting the most from these missions are not the people from Africa (since the majority of these homes are poorly built or rebuilt by local populations), but Westerners who return to their countries with a sense of “self-growth” or better job prospects, and the organizations that pocket large sums of money by organizing these trips.
+In reality, the people benefiting the most from these missions are not the people from Africa (since the majority of these homes are poorly built or rebuilt by local populations when the visitors are asleep or have left), but Westerners who return to their countries with a sense of “self-growth” or better job prospects, and the organizations that pocket large sums of money by organizing these trips.

 The film spends some time exploring humanitarian efforts aimed at the African continent.
 It traces these back to colonialism, starting with those from the Belgian Congo late in the 19th century, through the Band Aid campaign in the 1980s to relief the famine in Ethiopia, to, more recently, the US-based #KONY2012 campaign to arrest the leader of the Ugandan Lord’s Resistance Army and efforts to manage an Ebola outbreak in four countries in West Africa.